jellyfin-archive/jellyfin-docs/general/server/live-tv/setup-guide.md

 >
 > https://raw.githubusercontent.com/notanewbie/LegalStream/master/packages/news/live.m3u8

-## Adding Guide Data:
+## Adding Guide Data

 Guide data is necessary for scheduling tv recordings and for browsing what's currently playing and what will air later.
 Follow these steps once you have a tuner device set up.
 Click on the Admin Panel Icon in the top right corner, Click 'Live TV' (2) under the 'Live TV' section, Click the '+' button next to 'TV Guide Data Providers' :

 ![](~/images/live-tv-setup-guide1.png)

-Choose between 'Schedules Direct' and 'Xml TV'.
+Choose between 'Schedules Direct' and 'XMLTV'.
 You currently cannot use both at the same time.

 **Schedules Direct:**

 Schedules Direct is a paid service that provides U.S. and Canadian guide data for use in OSS projects.
 The price is $25 a year and has not increased since it began in 2007.
 The guide data is highly reliable.
 You will have to create an account at their [website](http://www.schedulesdirect.org).